 We visited the Chesser Island Homestead to see a slice of pioneer life in the early 1900’s and had an interesting talk with the docent: a National Forest Service Volunteer.

-The Sugar Cane Mill – mules pulled the sweep
+The Sugar Cane Mill – mules pulled the sweep so the rollers could squeeze the juice from two stalks of sugar cane |

 As for the Passport Challenge, Barbara completed 25 of the activities just before the office closed, so she got the patch.